melt-umn/ableC-lvars/README.md

 Guarantees of determinism don't hold with side-effects: "We define a program to be deterministic if, given the same inputs, it will always produce the same observable result.
 Here, inputs are votes, and we define the observable result of a program to be the value to which it evaluates.
 We’ve therefore cheated a bit with our call to call_for_pizza, since it triggers a side effect, and our determinism guarantee doesn’t say anything about side effects."

 + It's hard for me, at least, to see why determinism with sets of integers is important.
 If you think an example with ADTs is better, go ahead and put it in; we can figure out how to make it look nice later.
 You can elide code that isn't critical like "... // check that n1/n2 are within acceptable bounds" or something.
 Even if you have to break it into two figures, that's fine for now.
-+ Think about big example-- maybe reading data from large files into a database-type structure, with Cilk?

 #### Other:
 + Implement better cilk examples (Read from different files?
 Sum random numbers until they reach a certain point?
 A better set example?)
 Bitwise or?
 Check out Cilk paper